mukherjeesrijit/AI-tutorials/README.md

-# Medical AI Research Program
+# Medical AI Community

 *Note:* _This has nothing to do with my affiliation: Pennsylvania State University.
-This is a personal program of mine to help the community._
+This is a personal program of mine to help the medical AI community._

+The goal of the medical AI community

 To join the program, kindly follow the nine steps in a disciplined manner:
 * Step 1: create a [github profile here](https://github.com/) (because I want to make sure that you have an active github account)